unionlabs/union/cosmwasm/cw20-ics20/README.md

 ```

 In addition, it supports directly sending native tokens via `ExecuteMsg::Transfer(TransferMsg)`.
-You must send _exactly one_ coin denom along with the transfer message, and that amount will be transfered
+You must send _exactly one_ coin denom along with the transfer message, and that amount will be transferred
 to the remote host.

 ## Queries